15 Jan 2014 250 gestures in Italy

 Italy is known for many things ranging from beautiful mountains and great landscapes to the best foods and wine you can think of but another sector that certainly touches the hearts of the Italian people is the fashion industry.

 Winter is approaching and it is time to turn on the stoves, wear heavy sweaters and spend increasingly shorter days with loved ones.
-There is nothing better 1309772422229than beating the cold grey winter days with a warm bowl of Tuscan soup.
+There is nothing better than beating the cold grey winter days with a warm bowl of Tuscan soup.

 To prepare it, we will take advantage of the help of a dear friend from Ville in Italia.
 Her name is Roberta Paris, food lover and Tuscan born and raised, who enchants and delights Italians (and not only!) with the recipes from her blog called The Dreaming Seed.